RULE OF THUMB FOR PRICING A HOUSE TO SELL

-The first day your property goes live online almost always attracts the highest number of viewers than any other day so use it to your advantage and take a look at the impact it has on the link below.
+The first day your property goes live online almost always attracts the highest number of viewers of any other day.
+Use Day One to your advantage - you can see the impact it has in the following link:

-We believe it is best to start accurately, using a vetted real estate agent and plan to achieve more, rather than using a property agent who over-promises and under-delivers.
+We believe it is best to use a vetted real estate agent who has proven valuation expertise, rather than using a property agent who over-promises and under-delivers.
 If the agent's sale price recommendation sounds too good to be true, it probably is.